tarekmonjur/design-principles-patterns/readme.md

 ### Let's see a different approach: Favor composition over inheritance.

 **Instead of a coffeeWithButter IS-A coffee, what about a coffee HAS-A condiments?**
-Composition can provide an alternative subclassing for extending behavior.
+The composition can provide an alternative subclassing for extending behavior.

 ![favor composition condiments classes](https://github.com/tarekmonjur/design-patterns/blob/master/dist/favor-composition-condiments-classes.png)